 So finally, after a year of waiting, I finally got my Galvanized Bucket Christmas Tree Skirt under my tree.
 Yay for patience!

-Now, I’m sure you’ve seen this Galvanized Bucket Christmas Tree skirt idea all social media.
+Now, I’m sure you’ve seen this Galvanized Bucket Christmas Tree skirt idea all over social media.
 I’m totally in love with the rustic look.
 You may of also seen these types of buckets for sale in stores and they’re definitely NOT cheap.

 To make the bucket tree skirt, I purchased a 15 gallon steel utility tub from a hardware store.